hlszlaszlo/SpatialZoneR/README.md

 ```

 # Introduction
 This app allows users to manually define regions of interest (ROIs; tissue zones) and extract/visualize gene expression for a list of genes for Visium spatial transcriptomics data analyzed by BayesSpace at subspot resolution.
+The demo dataset contains a subset of highly variable genes from the mouse D2 MDX sample.
+The raw data can be found at GEO: GSE223813.

 <figure>
 <img src="./www/SpatialZoneR.png" alt="SpatialZoneR" />